 Michael Szonyi is Director of the Fairbank Center for Chinese Studies and Professor of Chinese History at Harvard University.
 He is a social historian of late imperial and modern China who studies local society in southeast China using a combination of traditional textual sources and ethnographic-style fieldwork.

-He has written, translated or edited five books, including A Companion to Chinese History (2017), Cold War Island: Quemoy on the Front Line (2008; Chinese edition 2016) and Practicing Kinship (2002).
-He has two books forthcoming in 2017: The China Questions: Critical Insights on a Rising Power (co-edited with Jennifer Rudolphy, Harvard University Press) and The Art of Being Governed: Everyday Politics in Late Imperial China (Princeton University Press).
+He has written, translated or edited seven books, including The Art of Being Governed: Everyday Politics in Late Imperial China (2017); A Companion to Chinese History (2017), Cold War Island: Quemoy on the Front Line (2008; Chinese edition 2016) and Practicing Kinship (2002).
+He is the co-editor, with Jennifer Rudolph, of The China Questions: Critical Insights on a Rising Power (2018).

 A frequent commentator on Chinese affairs, Szonyi is a Fellow of the Public Intellectuals Program of the National Committee on US-China relations.
 He also serves as a member of the China and Inner Asia Council of the Association for Asian Studies, and is the English-language editor for the journal Lishi renleixue (Historical Anthropology).

 Szonyi received his BA from the University of Toronto and his D.Phil from Oxford University, where he was a Rhodes Scholar.
 He has also studied at National Taiwan University and Xiamen University.
 Prior to coming to Harvard in 2005, Prof. Szonyi taught at McGill University and University of Toronto.